 Natroba™ safety starts with a naturally occurring active ingredient.

-Unlike the synthetic permethrin found in OTC treatments, the active ingredient in Natroba™ is spinosad—derived from a naturally occurring soil microorganism.1
+Unlike the synthetic permethrin found in OTC treatments6, the active ingredient in Natroba™ is spinosad—derived from a naturally occurring soil microorganism.1

 What the clinical trials revealed